Satyam/book-react-redux/manuscript/chapter03.md

 npm install -g eslint-config-standard
 ```

-These two commands will install both ESLint and the `standard` set of rules in a share folder (`/usr/lib/node_modules` for Linux users).
-You can then have a `.eslintrc.json` file in your home folder (`~/.eslintrc.json`) with your preferences.
-You can then use the `eslint .` command right from the terminal in any project.
+These two commands will install both ESLint and the `standard` set of rules in a shared folder (`/usr/lib/node_modules` for Linux users).
+We can still have a `.eslintrc.json` file in our home folder (`~/.eslintrc.json`) with our preferences so that we can use the `eslint .` command right from the terminal in any project and check anything anywhere with our home set of rules.

-You can still set pre-project rules by creating a local `eslintrc` file extending your own defaults plus adding your own, as we already did [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-03-02/.eslintrc.json#L2).
+We can still set per-project rules by creating a local `eslintrc` file extending our own defaults plus adding our own, as we already did [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-03-02/.eslintrc.json#L2).
 ESLint configuration files can go on forever extending one another with the later rules overriding the previous settings.

 ## Ignored files

-If you look at your GitHub repository [(:octocat:)](https://github.com/Satyam/book-react-redux/tree/chapter-03-02) once you commited and pushed all these changes, you might notice that there is no `node_modules` folder, which is a good thing since, at this point, it has about 17MB of data and it makes no sense to put a copy of all that in GitHub.
+Looking at our GitHub repository [(:octocat:)](https://github.com/Satyam/book-react-redux/tree/chapter-03-02) once we committed and pushed all these changes, we can see that there is no `node_modules` folder, which is a good thing since, at this point, it has about 17MB of data and it makes no sense to put a copy of all that in GitHub.
 After all, the `npm install` command can easily reconstruct it from the dependencies listed in `package.json`.

 That trick is thanks to the `.gitignore` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-03-02/.gitignore) file which is a list of file patterns of files and/or folders that Git should ignore, with comments preceded by sharp `#` signs.  `node_modules` is listed down at the end of the list.
 This file was produced by GitHub when we originally created our repository and asked for a `.gitignore` file for `Node` which adds NodeJS-specific entries such as `node_modules`.